veysiadn/ecat_control_ws/README.md

 **• Control node:** Acquires input data from the input device and in the current setup input device is the Xbox controller.
 Therefore, it gets axis data and button data from the Xbox controller and publishes it under the /controller topic.
 Additionally, this node subscribes to the /slave_feedback topic published from the EtherCAT node.

 **• GUI node:** Consists of camera viewer and slave feedback visualizers such as motor state, communication state, and emergency button state.
 Publishes under /gui_buttons data consists of soft button events, subscribes to /master_ commands, and /slave_feedback, and /safety info topics to give visual feedback to the user.
-The current version of the GUI node is shown in Figure 25.
 Control user interface buttons activated based on lifecycle node state.

 **• Safety node:** Subscribes to all published topics and checks the consistency in the system, decides about the state of the system.
 System-related safety information is checked every cycle.
 Manages lifecycle node and state transitions are triggered from this node.